 Future Ticket Price Increases?

-As noted at the top of the post, the most recent Walt Disney World ticket price increase occurred in March 2019.
+As noted at the top of the post, the most recent Walt Disney World ticket price increase occurred in early 2019.
 Due to the opening of Star Wars: Galaxy’s Edge in August 2019, and other large projects currently under construction, we anticipate several additional price increases on the horizon.

 Despite one increase already having occurred in 2019, we’d fully expect another this year.
 Last year, there were two price increases, and that was without the opening of a blockbuster new land.
 With Star Wars: Galaxy’s Edge debuting this year, we fully expect Disney to test the limits of what the market will bear in terms of pricing.
-As such, we anticipate another increase in September or early October 2019.
+As such, we anticipate another increase around early October 2019.

 Because of this, if you are planning a vacation and definitely going to Walt Disney World by the end of December 2019, it’s always best to buy tickets as soon as you can.
 Buying now locks-in current pricing so you don’t end up paying more down the road.
 It also means not having to hassle with date-based pricing for multi-day tickets (and potentially paying a lot more if you visit during school breaks or holiday seasons).